Prevent Breast Cancer: 8 Lifestyle Changes to Reduce Breast Cancer Risk

 3. Alcohol and tobacco

-Alcohol metabolism and consumption of alcohol is clearly linked to an increased risk of breast cancer.
+Alcohol metabolism and consumption of alcohol are clearly linked to an increased risk of breast cancer.

 It is best to completely avoid alcohol or at least reduce its consumption to one drink a day.
 The possibility of breast cancer increases with the amount of alcohol consumed.
 There is a 7-10% increased consumption of 1 alcoholic drink a day, which increases to 20% with an intake of 2 to 3 drinks a day.
 Consumption of alcohol is linked to an increased risk of other types of cancer, too.